Mu-Sigma/HVT/README.md

 ## <span class="header-section-number">2.1</span> HVT Vignette

-<a href="https://nbviewer.org/github/Mu-Sigma/HVT/blob/master/vignettes/HVT_vignette.html" target="_blank">**HVT Vignette:(18-Oct-2024)**</a> Contains descriptions of the functions used for vector quantization and construction of hierarchical voronoi tessellations for data analysis.
+<a href="https://nbviewer.org/github/Mu-Sigma/HVT/blob/master/vignettes/HVT_vignette.html" target="_blank">**HVT Vignette (Created at: 17-May-2018):**</a> Contains descriptions of the functions used for vector quantization and construction of hierarchical voronoi tessellations for data analysis.

 </div>